thomas-touhey/cahute/docs/headers/cahute/link.rst

         once for every step in the transfer process.
     :param progress_cookie: Cookie to pass to the progress function.
     :return: Error, or 0 if the operation was successful.

+.. c:function:: int cahute_flash_system_using_fxremote_method( \
+    cahute_link *link, cahute_u8 const *system, size_t system_size)

+    Flash a new system on the calculator, assuming the passive side is running fxRemote's Update.EXE program.

+    The following flags are available:

+    .. c:macro:: CAHUTE_FLASH_FLAG_RESET_SMEM

+        Whether to also reset the storage memory on flash, or not.

+    :param link: Link to the device.
+    :param system: System to flash onto the calculator.
+    :param system_size: Size of the system to flash.
+    :return: Error, or 0 if the operation was successful.